Hypnotherapy NLP Manchester – How it Works

 - Emotions: he felt frequently jumpy and on edge, especially before social situations or presentations.

 - Behaviours: Alex avoided speaking up in groups and often refused social invitations.
 He procrastinated on a daily basis, which had become a difficult habit.

 - Automatic responses: blushing was a particular problem, especially when feeling ‘on the spot’ or under scrutiny.

 - Limiting beliefs: Alex held several negative beliefs about himself.
 Although he understood these beliefs to be harsh and unfair they still felt real.

-- The past: Alex had been picked on at school, and memories of being bullied sometimes ‘popped’ into his mind.
+- The past: Alex had been bullied at school, and memories of those times sometimes ‘popped’ into his mind.
 Without realising, these past events were undermining his confidence.

-- Pessimism: despite being likeable and clever, Alex habitually believed that things would never improve for him.
+- Pessimism: despite being likable and clever, Alex habitually believed that things would never improve for him.
 This pessimistic thinking style held him back.

 As we can see, Alex’s social anxiety affected him in different ways.
 Most of our problems can be broken down in this way.
 As an experienced therapist, it is my job to understand how this works.

 Here’s the important bit: according to some research, up to 80% of the things we do happen without conscious control.
 This leaves us feeling powerless, which is why I use hypnotherapy in particular as a tool for therapeutic change.